madtank/ToolboxAI/README.md

-# Bedrock ConversAI Toolbox

-Bedrock ConversAI Toolbox is a Streamlit-based application that leverages AWS Bedrock and Claude AI to provide an interactive chat interface with tool-use capabilities.

-## Features

-- Interactive chat interface powered by AWS Bedrock and Claude AI
+# Converse API - Tools Application

-- Dynamic tool use for web searches and web scraping
+This Streamlit application demonstrates the use of the AWS Bedrock Converse API with Claude 3, incorporating tool use capabilities for web search and web scraping.
-- Real-time token usage tracking
-- Streamlit-based user interface for easy interaction

 ## Tool Use When Needed